Application for Additional Dental Office Permit

 Renewing Your Permit

-A permit expires when the qualifying license expires and must be renewed every two years.
-The fee for renewal is $250.00
+A permit expires when the qualifying license expires and must be renewed every two years through BreEZe.
+The fee for renewal is $250.00.

 Permit Restrictions

-Permits are address-specific and are subject to revocation if the practice changes locations or status, such as a change from individual owner to a corporation.
-If there is no change in ownership, fees for an existing permit may be transferred to a new permit for the new status or location within the same county.
+Permits are address-specific and are subject to revocation if the practice changes location or status, such as a change from an individual owner to a corporation.
+If there is no change in ownership, fees for an existing permit may be transferred to a new permit for the new location or status within the same county.
 Transferring a permit requires the filing of a new application, but no additional fee is required, unless the change is to a location outside the present county.

 Permits cannot be transferred from one licensee to another.